 - 6.5 In exceptional circumstance there may be a need for enabling development to facilitate the relocation of properties (such as residential and commercial but also holiday accommodation) at risk from erosion.
-The cost of relocating properties to alternative sites may, in some cases, need financial support for the purchase of land, building costs and associated development costs to ensure that such a proposal is financially viable and thus deliverable; enabling development may have a role in ensuring the viability of proposals. - 6.6 Enabling development could also potentially help fund and facilitate rollback of natural habitats at risk from coastal change. - 6.7 In relation to the Local Plans and their policies on rollback/relocation, only the Great Yarmouth Local Plan (Policy E2) makes specific reference to enabling development and how any such cases would be assessed.
+The cost of relocating properties to alternative sites may, in some cases, need financial support for the purchase of land, building costs and associated development costs to ensure that such a proposal is financially viable (and thus deliverable); enabling development may have a role in the viability of proposals. - 6.6 Enabling development could also potentially help fund and facilitate rollback of natural habitats at risk from coastal change. - 6.7 In relation to the five Local Plans and their policies on rollback/relocation, only the Great Yarmouth Local Plan (Policy E2) makes specific reference to enabling development and how any such cases would be assessed.
 Therefore, if a particular proposal makes an appropriate case for enabling development it would be in conformity with Policy E2.
-The other four Local Plans do not mention enabling development specifically in their rollback/relocation policies, although some may in supporting text.
-However, it is recognised that enabling development can sometimes be an important element to facilitating the longer-term sustainability of coastal communities.
-Any proposal considering utilising such an approach should use this SPD guidance and seek further clarification from the relevant local planning authority.
+The other four Local Plans do not mention enabling development specifically in their rollback/relocation policies (although some may in supporting text).
+However, it is recognised that enabling development is an important element to facilitating the longer-term sustainability of coastal communities.
+Any proposal utilising such an approach should use this guidance and seek further clarification from the relevant local planning authority so any proposal should be discussed with those planning teams.